 - How to Maximize Your Mixed-Use Real Estate Investment

-What is Mixed-Use Property?
+What is a Mixed-Use Real Estate Investment?

 Mixed-use property is defined as real estate that includes the planned integration of residential, office, commercial, retail, or recreation functions.
 An example would be a multi-level apartment complex with ground-floor retail space.

-Common Categories of Mixed-Use Property
+Common Types of Mixed-Use Property

 The New Face of Office Space